PyO3/pyo3/guide/src/conversions/traits.md

 In this example if we wanted to combine `ints_as_pyints` and `bools_as_pybool` into a single `Vec<Py<PyAny>>` to return from the `with_gil` closure, we would have to manually convert the concrete types for the smart pointers and the python types.

-Instead, we can write a function that generically converts vectors of either integers or bools into a vector of `Py<'py, PyAny>`:
+Instead, we can write a function that generically converts vectors of either integers or bools into a vector of `Py<PyAny>`:

 ```rust
 # use pyo3::prelude::*;